Monthly Journal Club

 Where?
 Royal Blackburn Hospital Level 2 B14 Seminar Room

 When?
-Thursdays, 6-7 pm F2F and via TEAMS
+Last Thursday of the month, 6-7 pm F2F and via TEAMS

 For?
 Anyone!! (including medical students or any year)